divamgupta/stable-diffusion-tensorflow/README.md

 # Stable Diffusion in TensorFlow / Keras

 A Keras / Tensorflow implementation of Stable Diffusion.

-This is a fork of [stable-diffusion-tensorflow](https://github.com/divamgupta/stable-diffusion-tensorflow) created by @divamgupta.
 The weights were ported from the original implementation.

 ## Usage